 An unconstrained fund that invests in technology companies from around the world.
-Its lack of benchmark constraints means it is free to invest in 'new technology' rather than 'old commodity' companies.
-Jeremy Gleeson has successfully run this fund since 2007 and has been specialising in technology since 1998.
+Its lack of benchmark constraints means it is free to invest in 'new technology' and innovation.
+James & Matthew took over the management of this fund in January 2025.

 Investment process

 Individual stock picking ultimately drives portfolio construction, with each holding exposed to one or more key themes that are expected to underpin technology sector growth over the coming years.
-Jeremy looks for companies with progressive-thinking management, dominant positions, above-market growth and sustainable or improving profitability.
-He believes the benchmark is populated with the successful technology companies of the past, not necessarily the future.
-He therefore looks for new technology with proven commercial viability.
-The fund is typically comprised of 55-75 stocks, with a bias towards small and medium-sized companies.
+The managers looks for companies with progressive-thinking management, dominant positions, above-market growth and sustainable or improving profitability.
+They believe the benchmark is populated with the successful technology companies of the past, not necessarily the future.
+They therefore looks for new technology with proven commercial viability.
+The fund typically comprises 55-75 stocks, with a bias towards small and medium-sized companies.
 This is a high conviction strategy with a relatively low turnover of companies.

 ESG